sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 ### Using local license

+- Normally the license email will be replied on Tuseday or Friday (GMT+8)

 Send an apply license email to support@sipeed.com to get a local license.
 The title of the email is [Apply Tang Lic]MAC: xxxxxx , the content should be like below: